 Every Ride at Universal Orlando, Ranked

-Step into your favorite movies at Universal Orlando’s theme parks — Universal Studios Florida and Universal's Islands of Adventure — for an unforgettable experience.
+Step into your favorite movies at Universal Orlando's theme parks — Universal Studios Florida and Universal's Islands of Adventure — for an unforgettable experience.
 Universal Orlando, founded in 1990, is the second-largest theme park resort in the Orlando area after Walt Disney World.
-Throughout its history, Universal Orlando has evolved to include new attractions based on successful movie and TV franchises like Shrek, The Simpsons, and most recently, Harry Potter.
-The addition of The Wizarding World of Harry Potter introduced a number of new rides to the park, bringing massive success and a new surge of popularity for Universal Orlando.
-Before your next visit to these theme parks, you’ll want to plan out which attractions you want to experience.
-To help, we’ve rounded up the best rides at Universal Orlando, so you know what should be at the top of your list.
+Throughout its history, Universal Orlando has evolved to include new rides and attractions based on successful movie and TV franchises like Shrek, The Simpsons, and most recently, Harry Potter.
+The addition of The Wizarding World of Harry Potter introduced a number of rides to the park, bringing massive success and a new surge of popularity for Universal Orlando.
+Before your next visit to these theme parks, you'll want to plan out what you want to experience, picking from thrill rides, family-friendly attractions kids will love, and everything in between.
+To help, we've rounded up the best rides at Universal Orlando, so you know what should be at the top of your list.

 In order to simplify this ranking, we've separated the rides by park.
 Here are the best rides at Universal Orlando — and the worst.